apache/pulsar/site2/docs/client-libraries-java.md

 Pulsar has various [subscription modes](concepts-messaging#subscription-modes) to match different scenarios.
 A topic can have multiple subscriptions with different subscription modes.
 However, a subscription can only have one subscription mode at a time.

 A subscription is identical with the subscription name which can specify only one subscription mode at a time.
-You cannot change the subscription mode unless letting all existing consumers of this subscription offline first.
+You cannot change the subscription mode unless all existing consumers of this subscription are offline.

 Different subscription modes have different message distribution modes.
 This section describes the differences of subscription modes and how to use them.